Gabolate/AssemblyGuide/README.md

 - ### Calls

-  Jumps to a label but after the function/label ended execution it returns to where it was originally
+  Jumps to a label but after the function/label ended execution its capable of returning to where it was originally

   Usage:
   ```asm